Legislative Palace, © Can Stock Photo / DanFLCreativo

 After that, take the route along Sarandi Avenue.
 It is home to the Metropolitan Cathedral (Catedral Metropolitana), City Hall (el Cabildo) and the Andes Museum (Museo Andes).
 Around the corner is the Natural History Museum – it’s free.
-Next it’s two more blocks, skirting the Diversity Monument, past the Torres Garcia Museum (Museo Torres Garcia) and through the Ciudadela gate to Independence Plaza.
+Next it’s two more blocks, skirting the Diversity Monument, past the Torres Garcia Museum and through the Ciudadela gate to Independence Plaza.

 Visit Montevideo – Independence Plaza

 Independence Plaza (Plaza Independencia) contains many buildings from the colonial period for Montevideo.
 Palacio Salvo faces the square and was once the tallest building in Uruguay.
 The statue of General Artigas on horseback occupies the center of the plaza.
 His Mausoleum (Mausoleo de Artigas) can be entered below it.
 Artigas is known as the father of Uruguay.
 Also on the square are Estevez Palace and the Executive Tower (Torre Ejecutiva), which are both used by the President of Uruguay.
 In a corner of the square is the Solis Theater (Teatro Solis).

 Take a taxi cab ride along las Ramblas.
 This is a the series of waterfront avenues along the coastline of Montevideo surrounding the Old Town.
 Take a sunset stroll there too.
 On your Las Ramblas cab ride, visit the African section of Montevideo called Barrio Sur.
 Another great choice for a cab ride is to drive through the elegant districts of Punta Gorda and also through Carrasco on the way to the airport.

 - Punta del Este Day trip from Montevideo.
 It’s just over 2 hours one way by bus.

 La Carreta Monument, © Can Stock Photo / PhotoEstelar